 Where to Fish for Sand Bass

-Sand bass usually swims in the open water of Santa Cruz in central California, to Magdalena Bay in Baja, southern California.
-These fish species go as far north as Morro Bay and common fro Santa Barbara southwards.
+Sand bass usually swims in the open water of Santa Cruz in central California to Magdalena Bay in Baja, southern California.
+These fish species go as far north as Morro Bay and are common from Santa Barbara southwards.

 Additionally, fishing for sand bass when it is time for the sun to set is one way to get a great fishing experience.